raphael-wagner/raphael-wagner.github.io/content/en/other/ML/index.md

 #   name: Follow
 #   url: https://twitter.com/georgecushen
 # slides: example
-summary: An overview of my research conducted at the Institute of Applied Analysis at Ulm University during my time as a doctoral candidate.
+summary: A brief outline of some aspects of mathematical machine learning that interest me.
+I describe some more details for the subject of reproducing kernel Hilbert spaces and ridge regression.
 tags:
 - ML
 title: Mathematics of machine learning